How to Make Paleo Mayo

 Adjust salt and other seasonings as needed.
 Refrigerate in a sealed jar or container.
 This will keep about as long as your egg would've, so make note of the expiration dates on your egg carton!

-Lemme know how you end up using yours!
+Lemme know how you end up using your homemade mayonnaise!